ArthurSonzogni/chromiumos-platform2/installer/docs/reven_partition_migration.md

 4. The GPT headers are updated to shrink the root partitions, and update the location and size of the kernel partitions.

-To limit the initial scope of testing, the migration will be run for all fresh installs, but not for all updates.
-In particular, only test images and images on the canary/dev/beta channels will run the migration on update.
-That means fresh installations will always have 64MiB kernel partitions, but upgraded installations may still have 16MiB kernel partitions for now.
-Once we're confident that this is working well, we'll expand the scope of the migration to more updates, potentially with a [trial][featured] in place to roll out the change slowly.
-Once we're confident in that rollout, we'll mark a release as a "stepping-stone" update so that no devices can update to a release after that one without first passing through the stepping-stone update.
-After that we know that all devices have 64MiB kernel partitions, so we'll be able to update the disk layout to 64MiB.
+Eventually we'll mark a release as a "stepping-stone" update so that no devices can update to a release after that one without first passing through the stepping-stone update.
+This is currently planned to happen in M120.
+In releases after that (M121 and later) we'll know that all devices have 64MiB kernel partitions, so we'll be able to change the disk layout of freshly-built images to 64MiB.
 At that point we can also drop this migration code.

 The implementation for the migration is in [`reven_partition_migration.cc`].
 Note that the migration code is only